 In his spare time, he likes to travel, ski, and spend time with the family at a cottage in the Gatineau hills.

-Amy Boudreau, BScN, MHSA is Carefor’s Director of Integration and Sustainability.
+Amy Boudreau, BScN, MHSA is Carefor’s Vice-President Strategy, Performance and Partnerships.
 In this role she leads Carefor's transition into the Ontario Health Teams.

 Amy joined Carefor’s leadership team in 2017 following a long-term post as Director, Strategic Planning and Operations for the Ontario Centre of Excellence for Child and Youth Mental Health at CHEO.
 Prior to this, Amy spent time developing national health care standards at Accreditation Canada and developed a paediatric home care program and led other strategic initiatives for the VON Ottawa-Carleton Branch (now Carefor).
 Before this, Amy spent time pursuing a nursing career in paediatric acute-care facilities, holding positions at both SickKids in Toronto and at the IWK Health Centre in Halifax).